zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

 ```

 {% hint style="info" %}
-If your most recent runs have failed and you want to find the last run that has
+If your most recent runs have failed, and you want to find the last run that has
 succeeded, you can use the `last_successful_run` property instead.
 {% endhint %}